Valerian, Valeriana officinalis L. hero image

 Valerian, Valeriana officinalis L.

-Valerian, Valeriana officinalis, is one of those plants that could easily be found in the area that I grew up in.
-The moist river clay made this plant feel very much at home.
-Whenever I rode my pony skirting the edges of the woods along the Oude Maas, I regularly zoomed past it.
-It was definitely a plant that we knew well and knew how to use.
-A monograph of this plant is therefore certainly a good idea.
+Valerian, Valeriana officinalis, is one of those plant that I encountered everywhere in the area I grew up in.
+The moist river clay in our area made this plant feel right at home.
+Whenever I rode my pony through the woods skirting the river near our farm, I regularly zoomed past it.
+It was definitely a plant that we knew intimately, including its uses.

 Healing effects of valerian, Valeriana officinalis